-Pressure cooker chicken pot pie soup is a spoonful of comfort food made in under 15 minutes!
-You’ve got to try this creamy chicken soup with veggies today.
+Pressure cooker chicken pot pie soup in Instant Pot or Ninja Foodi is a spoonful of comfort food made in under 15 minutes!
+You’ve got to try this creamy chicken soup with veggies in your Instant Pot today.

 I still can’t believe just how delicious this pressure cooker chicken pot pie soup came out!
-I come up with new recipes each week, not knowing how successful they will be, and I will say this one tops the list of our 101+ Instant Pot Recipes for sure!
-Sponsored by Libby’s® Fruits & Vegetables. (originally published 2/19, affiliate links present)
+I will say this one tops the list of our 101+ Instant Pot Recipes for sure!
+Sponsored by Libby’s. (originally published 2/19, affiliate links present)